Living with twins or triplets is a very special challenge and a wonderful adventure. Read on to learn more about life with multiples.

 Many parents of multiples swear by routines, such as meal plans with a fixed weekly rhythm.
-They might have Noodle Monday, Soup Wednesday or Pizza Friday help you to save time when thinking, shopping and cooking.
+They might have Noodle Monday, Soup Wednesday, or Pizza Friday to help you to save time when thinking, shopping, and cooking.
 These families with more than one child learn how to harness their children early on for household chores.
 So the house is quickly tidied up again and there is time for the family.

 Financial Support for Parents of Multiples